 Potting and Repotting

-These cacti perform best when they are root bound, meaning their roots fill their container or other growing space.
+This cactus performs best when it is root bound, meaning its roots fill its container or other growing space.
 A cactus planted in a 4-inch (10 cm) pot will flower quicker than one in an 8-inch (20 cm) pot.
-If your Red Orchid Cactus is in a pot, then repot it every seven years by removing the cactus from its container, tapping excess soil from its roots, and placing the cactus in a larger pot with fresh, well-draining potting soil.
+If your Red Orchid Cactus is in a pot, then repot it every seven years by removing the cactus from its container, tapping excess soil from its roots, and placing the cactus in a larger pot with fresh well-draining potting soil.
 Wait about one week before watering the plant's soil.
 If the cactus has flowered, wait one month after it blooms before repotting it.
 Only a pot with a bottom drainage hole should be used.

 Although cacti can be killed easily by excessive watering, it is important to water a Red Orchid Cactus year-round because a long dry spell can discourage it from flowering.
 Water whenever the top 1/3 of the soil has dried out, but do not let all of the plant's soil dry out.
 Water the soil surface deeply.
 If the cactus is in a pot, water until water drips from the pot's bottom.
 The plant should not be splashed with water during the process.
 In winter, when Red Orchid Cactus is dormant, water its soil about every few weeks.
 If you grow your cactus from a cutting, then do not allow the cutting to dry out.
 Water a rooted cutting about once each week in the growing season and once each month in winter.

 During the growing season, fertilize Red Orchid Cactus once each month with a water-soluble, 10-10-10 fertilizer.
 Dilute the fertilizer with water, using about one teaspoon of fertilizer per one gallon of water.
 Avoid using a fertilizer with a nitrogen content higher than 10 percent.
 Switch to a 2-10-10 fertilizer, which has less nitrogen in early spring and again in late fall to encourage flowering.

 - Back to genus Disocactus